 NBA Playoffs: Clippers' Serge Ibaka Status Against Mavericks

-Serge Ibaka is not expected to play in Game 3, according to Shams Charania of The Atheltic.
+Serge Ibaka will miss the Los Angeles Clippers and Dallas Mavericks battle for Game 4 on Sunday night.

-The Los Angeles Clippers are fighting for their playoff lives on Friday evening in Dallas for Game 3 against the Mavericks.
+Ibaka is dealing with a back issue, and his status can be seen below from FantasyLabs NBA.

-However, according to Shams Charania of The Atheltic, Serge Ibaka is not expected to play (Tweet seen below).
+The Los Angeles Clippers are 3-point road favorites over the Mavericks in Dallas on Sunday for Game 4, according to FanDuel.

 More on the Los Angeles Clippers can be read here.